Setting an Initial GC Handicap

 It is entirely reasonable for Clubs and Federations to set upper or lower handicap limits for players in their leagues, matches and events (such as an upper limit of 12 in league matches, for example), but a complete beginner generally won't be playing in such matches immediately and may benefit from a first season playing off 14 or 16 within the club.
 Most importantly, remember that players must play off their correct handicap at all times.

 The Three-Times-Round test may also be used by Club Handicappers on existing high-handicap players to confirm or adjust their handicaps, particularly if there is doubt about the accuracy of those handicaps.
-The Club Handicapper must review any new handicap after five to ten recorded games, and correct it if necessary.
+The Club Handicapper must review any new handicap after around ten recorded games, and correct it if necessary.

 Players must update their handicaps in the Subscribers' Area of the Croquet England website - if unable to do so, they should contact their club secretary.